The Escape to Egypt

 This amazing story of Jesus as a refugee was one wrought in peril, in danger.
 It could have gone bad as many refugee stories do.
 Even when Jesus and his family return to Israel, they don’t go back to Bethlehem.
 It’s too close to Jerusalem, and even though Herod had died, his sons and others still may not take kindly to Jesus.
 So, Joseph is instructed to go to Nazareth, which had recently become somewhat of a more independent region.
 This also fulfills a prophetic word about the Messiah coming out of Nazareth…as well as add to the narrative that God comes out of nowhere, and out of those in poverty.
 Nazareth was not of any importance in that day.

 Let us not forget that, just as we reminded in this morning’s gospel story, that God weeps with us and looks out for us.
-May we have the listening ear, wisdom, and obedience of Joseph to follow God’s voice, even if it takes us places we may not want to go…but, as we go, be reminded that we are not alone and that God will make a way for us in 2020 and beyond, and to stay committed to one another, to practice radical hospitality, and to do the hard and glorious work of being a community of faith as we reach out to our communities in faith.
+That the Christmas story is about what is being incarnated, fleshed out, birthed within us.
+May we have the listening ear, wisdom, and obedience of Joseph to follow God’s voice, even if it takes us places we may not want to go…but, as we go, be reminded that we are not alone and that God will make a way for us in 2023 and beyond.